-1 sense of urgency, was there any expectation that the 2 Board would take decisions or was it really just providing you with information at that point?
-3 So my observations on it is that the Early Alert 4 Α. 5 was - I expect we will talk about it - but the Early 14:13 Alert came earlier in the summer.
-This was the first 6 7 meeting of the Trust Board.
-This was a workshop that we were doing other items on, so under "Any Other 8 Business" in the workshop then that would be the first 9 point in time for Dr. Maria O'Kane to raise this with 10 14 · 13 11 the Trust Board in its entirety.
+1 sense of urgency, was there any expectation that the 2 Board would take decisions or was it really just 3 providing you with information at that point?
+4 Α. Yep.
+So my observations on it is that the Early Alert 5 was - I expect we will talk about it - but the Early 14:13 6 Alert came earlier in the summer.
+This was the first 7 meeting of the Trust Board.
+This was a workshop that 8 we were doing other items on, so under "Any Other 9 Business" in the workshop then that would be the first 10 point in time for Dr. Maria O'Kane to raise this with 14:13 11 the Trust Board in its entirety.
 That was done at the 12 workshop piece.
-13 14 And then there was - could you scroll back, can you go back, please, to the table with the two parts?
-15 14:13 16 Yep.
-Then there was a confidential Trust Board meeting just following, immediately following that 17 18 workshop and, as it wasn't on the agenda that was 19 given, then Dr. O'Kane raised it under "Any Other Business" at that point.
-20 14:13 Again, it's the same question around patient safety and 21 140 Q.

-find out if there was a risk at that point?

-A. At that point there was no information other than the verbal update being given by Dr. Maria O'Kane.
-Then our discussions was that a fuller update to be provided at our next confidential meeting in September.
+13 14 And then there was - could you scroll back, can you go 15 back, please, to the table with the two parts?
+Thank 14:13 16 you.
+Yep.
+Then there was a confidential Trust Board 17 meeting just following, immediately following that 18 workshop and, as it wasn't on the agenda that was 19 given, then Dr. O'Kane raised it under "Any Other 20 Business" at that point.
+14:13 21 140 Q. Again, it's the same question around patient safety and 22 risk assessment, was there any consideration given to 23 carrying out any - I'll use the phrase deeper dive - 24 but any other further analysis of the information to 25 find out if there was a risk at that point?
+14:14 26 Α. At that point there was no information other than the 27 verbal update being given by Dr. Maria O'Kane.
+Then 28 our discussions was that a fuller update to be provided 29 at our next confidential meeting in September.